AppGrid: Grid View

 Using advanced multi-column filters

-AppGrid provides the ability to create multi-column filter expressions that are more powerful than what can be achieved with regular column filters.
 To open the advanced filter wizard, click the Enable Advanced Filter button in the grid toolbar.
 The advanced filter will be displayed below the column headers.
-There are 2 ways to create the filter expressions 1) click into the filter box and 2) click the Builder button.
-The Builder provides a graphical UI that makes it very easy to create filter expressions.
+There are 2 ways to create the filter expressions 1) click into the filter box and enter the filter expression or 2) click the Builder button.
+For most users, we recommend using the Builder as it provides a graphical UI that makes it very easy to create filter expressions.

 Creating views

 AppGrid provides the ability to create multiple views for a given object.
 If we are viewing Account records, we may want to configure a list view, a grouped view and/or a pivot view.
 Depending on our workflow, this allows us to present information in the most optimal way to accomplish our task.
-To create a view, click on the Open Columns Panel toolbar button.
-Watch this video to learn how to create views.

 Creating queries